 Including BRIT in your estate plan will not only assist you in reaching and achieving your own philanthropic and charitable giving goals, it will also allow BRIT to continue its mission of deepening our knowledge of the plant world and achieving public understanding of the value plants bring to life.

 BRIT welcomes undesignated bequest.
 This allows flexibility to meet changing needs of the organization.
 When including BRIT in your will, we recommend that you consider using the specific bequest language.

-For more information, please contact BRIT's Vice President of Advancement, Christie Eckler at 817.332.4441.
+For more information, please contact BRIT's Vice President for Advancement, Christie Eckler at 817.463.4100.

 Shinners Society Recognition

 It's in our nature.
 Soon enough, with the right care and attention, everything is bound to grow.
 We see the potential that lies before us and the many directions we could take, and it's the responsibility of us all to help others grow by building and educating a community of green-thinking visionaries who will one day become the ones to instill our values to the next generation.